 Shop early for Christmas or just plan for next camping season.

-6. Snag shampoo and conditioner for less than KCL stock-up prices.
+6. Grab shampoo and conditioner for KCL stock-up prices (or even less).

 September is the month to stock up on shampoo and conditioner.
-Last year, I bought Pantene for $0.47 at Rite Aid and Suave shampoo and conditioner for just $0.24 at Target.
-I also scored free Pert shampoo with coupons at Kroger.
-These prices sure beat the KCL stock-up price of $0.50.
+Last year, you could snag four Tresemme shampoos for $0.14 each from Target and Garnier Whole Blends shampoo and conditioner at Walgreens for $0.50 each when you bought three.
+These prices meet and far exceed the KCL stock-up price of $0.50.

 7. Save on kids’ clothes with summer and back-to-school clearance.

-Stores run great promotions on cooler-temperature basics, as well as sales on the outgoing season’s items.
-In 2019, Old Navy T-shirts for kids were as low as $3 a shirt, and basic jeans at The Children’s Place were only $8.
+Stores run great promotions on cooler-temperature basics as well as sales on the outgoing season’s items.
+In 2021, Target T-shirts for kids were only $3.04, while kids’ Nike running shoes at Zulily were up to 50% off at $27.51.

 If you missed back-to-school deals in July and August, then now is a great time to take advantage of prices.
 Take a look at our Back-to-School page and we’ll help you get the best deals.